pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 12-10-2017
+* Added : AutoRestore.exe to allow automatic restore of database from Dropbox.
+For 1 way sync where internet is slow for syncronization.

 ### 11-10-2017
 * Fixed : Auto Column in P&L was producing columns with wrong date ranges